VeselinL/the-hidden-lair/README.md

 ## Play Online

-Once the WebGL build is published, the playable browser version can be found here:
+The playable browser version can be found here:

 https://veselinlazic.itch.io/the-hidden-lair